 |Utility of Historical Census Data for Long Term Ecological Studies|

 Long term ecological change cannot be understood without an assessment of human activities over time.
 One of the richest sources of historical data on human activities is the decennial census.
-We propose to assess and summarize the utility of historical census data, published and unpublished, in conjunction with other data sets to evaluate the relationships between human and ecological dynamics in the Gwynn's Falls watershed and Baltimore City from 1870 to 1990.
+We assess and summarize the utility of historical census data, published and unpublished, in conjunction with other data sets to evaluate the relationships between human and ecological dynamics in the Gwynn's Falls watershed and Baltimore City from 1870 to 2010.

 Because of the comprehensive and detailed information available in the census over a long period of time, it is critical that researchers know how this resource can be used to better understand the impact of human beings on local ecology and how ecological factors may influence patterns of human decision-making.
 The purpose of this research is to examine how published and manuscript census information can be used for:

 Since humans are responsible for considerable ecological change, particularly in urban areas, we propose to assess how historical census data can demonstrate changing human patterns over time and space.
 We need to assess which methods allow us to fairly compare demographics from one period to another.
 Since variables are not constant over time (e.g. ethnic or race designations can differ considerably), methods must be developed that permit reasonable comparisons between decennial censuses.